kremers/cblog/README.md

 * <del>Refactor sandbar "layout" function to moustache tempalte</del>
 * <del>Datamodel for posts,...</del>
-* Write the persistent user sessions to mongodb
+* Simple functionality to add crud posts
+* Defensive bootstrap of database with default categories and users
+* (Web-)design changes
 * S3 connection and binary data upload

-* Simple functionality to add crud posts
+Later:

+* Write the persistent user sessions to mongodb, currently existing frameworks do not work with monger and clojure 1.3.
+Fork and refactor them

 Planned Features: